rfulkerson/25spring1400/ai_for_cs1.md

 Probably the most widely used aspect of AI today for a CS1 student is copying and pasting an assignment's specifications into an AI to have it simply write code to solve the problem for them.

-There's zero learning in that situation, and the student isn't properly prepared for future coursework that will require them to think deeply and critically about how to implement a solution to a problem or how to analyze content that is generated by an AI assistant.
+There's zero learning in that situation, and you're not preparing yourself for more advanced coursework int he future that will require you to think deeply and critically about how to implement a solution to a problem or how to analyze content that is generated by an AI assistant.

 *A different way to approach this situation is to use the AI as a suggestion engine and competent CS tutor.*